-In addition to health care services and medicines, you, your partner and your children can also access other concessions from state and local government authorities and private businesses.
-Not all card types will attract the same type of concessions and the concessions on offer may also vary between states and territories.
+In addition to health care services and medicines, you, your partner and your children can also get other concessions from state and local government authorities and private businesses.
+Not all card types give you the same type of concessions and the concessions on offer may also vary between states and territories.

-If you receive an FTB Health Care Card, your children will be covered by the card if they are 16 to 18 years of age and in full time secondary study.
+If you get an FTB Health Care Card, your children will be covered by the card if they are 16 to 18 years old and in full time secondary study.

-Students or Australian Apprentices who receive Youth Allowance or ABSTUDY will not automatically receive a Health Care Card but may still qualify for a Low Income Health Care Card.
+Students or Australian Apprentices who get Youth Allowance or ABSTUDY won't automatically get a Health Care Card but may still qualify for a Low Income Health Care Card.
 Call 132 490 to claim a Low Income Health Care Card.

-Youth Allowance job seekers will automatically be issued a Health Care Card if they are residing in Australia.
+Youth Allowance job seekers are automatically issued a Health Care Card if they live in Australia.

 Children aged 15 or over can get their own Medicare card.